dev-xiligroup/private-files/README.md

 It is because the private rulers are too hard.
 You can subselect in .htaccess or in check_user_authorization() function with $mime type.

 ## Plugin
-No extra plugin are mandatory to describe capabilities (if you want to use this way to select connected user).
+No extra plugin are required to describe capabilities (if you want to use this way to select connected user).
 For tests, I use [Members](https://wordpress.org/plugins/members/) from Justin Tadlock.

 ## References
 WordPress multisite - wp-includes/ms-files.php